What is ProtonMail?

 For this ProtonMail review, we have taken a look at the desktop version.
 Of course, you can also use ProtonMail on the go with the ProtonMail apps.
-There is an iOS app as well as one for Android.
+There is an iOS and macOS app as well as one for Android.

 Is there a good ProtonMail alternative?